fumisols/AI-Sales-Copilot/README.md

 - 10 minutes before a sales all, the salesperson opens the the agents URL and checks their calendar to see who they are about to talk to

-- They provide the company URL and Linkedin profile of the prospect on the ai agent and generate the pre-call report to read and prepare the strategy needed
+- They provide the company URL and Linkedin profile of the prospect on the ai agent and generate the pre-call report to read and prepare the strategy needed to close the propsect based on their information gathered.

 **SOFTWARE**: